openharmony/ostest_wukong/README.md

-│           ├── random_test_flow.cpp    # Inherited from TestFlow, is the execution flow of random tests │           ├── special_test_flow.cpp   # Inherited from TestFlow, is the execution flow of sequential specific tests │           ├── test_flow.cpp           # Check whether the command line parameters conform to specifications │   ── BUILD.gn                         # Store the configuration of WUkong construction, including construction object, method, dependency, hardware architecture, and file format
+│           ├── random_test_flow.cpp    # Inherited from TestFlow, is the execution flow of random tests │           ├── special_test_flow.cpp   # Inherited from TestFlow, is the execution flow of sequential specific tests │           ├── test_flow.cpp           # Check whether the command line parameters conform to specifications │   ── BUILD.gn                         # Store the configuration of wukong construction, including construction object, method, dependency, hardware architecture, and file format
 │   ── README_zh.md                     # The readme file
 ```

-## constraints
+## Constraints

-1. WuKong began presetting after system version 3.2<br>
+1. wukong began presetting after system version 3.2<br>
-2. Versions of WuKong prior to version 3.2 do not compile with the version.
-When using WuKong, you need to compile and push it to the OpenHarmony device under test.
+2. Versions of wukong prior to version 3.2 do not compile with the version.
+When using wukong, you need to compile and push it to the OpenHarmony device under test.
 The procedure is as follows：<br>
     2.1.
 Build a way
     ```
     ./build.sh --product-name rk3568 --build-target wukong